…so said the late Eleanor Roosevelt when she first came face to face with the almighty Iguazú Falls back in 1944.

 Puerto Iguazú is a quiet and laid back little town where people base themselves to see the Iguazú Falls.
 There are many decent options to stay in Puerto Iguazú.
 Here's a few of our favourites:

-The hotel is located directly opposite the bus stop where you can get the public bus to the Iguazú National Park.
+The hotel is located directly opposite the bus stop where you can get the public bus to the Iguazú National Park and the famous falls.
+It's also only metres away from the three-borders landmark; the spot where the borders of Brazil, Paraguay and Argentina all meet.

 3. Iguazú National Park

-The Iguazú Falls are one of the most incredible things we’ve ever seen in our travels.
-They were voted as one of the Seven Natural Wonders of the World by a poll in November 2011 as was the Underground River in Palawan.
+The Iguazú Falls are one of the most incredible things we've ever seen in our travels.
+They were voted as one of the Seven Natural Wonders of the World by a poll in November 2011.

 A guided tour will help you make the most of your visit to the Iguazú National Park.
 If you decide to visit the park on your own, entrance fee is 330 pesos ($22) per person and half price for the second day.